QuentinJoder/Twitter-Supervisor/README.md

 For more information about cron, the syntax of the crontab files, nano or vim... ask your favorite search engine !

 ## Limitations of the Twitter API
-The Twitter API has limitations which are particularly restraining the ability to delete your statuses and favorites in mass.
-With a standard developer account you :
+The Twitter API has limitations which can restrain your ability to delete your statuses and favorites in mass with this tool.
+With a standard developer account you can:

-- can only access the latest 3200 tweets of a user.
-Therefore, you cannot delete older tweets (except if you delete recent tweets to let older ones takes their places!)
+- only get (and therefore delete) the 3200 last tweets of your own timeline.
-- can theoretically delete no more than 15 statuses and 15 favorites per 15 minutes window.
+- theoretically delete no more than 15 statuses and 15 favorites per 15 minutes window.

 Consequently, the `--delete_tweets`, `--delete_retweets` or `--delete-favorites` [options](#options) are not useful if you want to mass delete your likes and tweets at once.
-Their intended purpose is enable you automatically delete your oldest tweets and likes, in the long term, with an [automated](#automate-the-script-with-cron) use of the script.
+Their intended purpose is enable you to regularly delete your oldest tweets and likes, in the long term, with a [periodic](#run-the-program-automatically) run of the program.